Reload-Lab/jquery-eModal/README.md

 ### Example And Usage
 The *index.html* file in the **example/** folder contains many examples of using the script that illustrate its full potential.

-You can see the script in action at this url: https://www.reloadlab.it/cantieri/jquery-eModal/example/
+You can see the plugin in action at this url: https://www.reloadlab.it/cantieri/jquery-eModal/example/

 To initialize your modal: